-Credit Line Equicheck, Telephone Request, Online Banking, Request By Mail and In Person Request Limitations.
-The following transaction limitations will apply to your Credit Line and the writing of Equichecks, requesting an advance by telephone, accessing by other methods, requesting an advance by mail and requesting an advance in person.
+Credit Line Equicheck, Telephone Request, Request By Mail, In Person Request and Website Limitations.
+The following transaction limitations will apply to your Credit Line and the writing of Equichecks, requesting an advance by telephone, requesting an advance by mail, requesting an advance in person and accessing by other methods.

 Minimum Advance Amount.
-The minimum amount of any credit advance that can be made on your Credit Line is \$500,00.
+The minimum amount of any credit advance that can be made on your Credit Line is \$500.00.
 This means any Equicheck must be written for at least the minimum advance amount.